 Not long into the game’s campaign, you’ll unlock the ability to do daily missions and special events.
 Those are great (and pretty much mandatory) ways to boost your adventurers.
 But don’t forget to play the main story.
 Doing so unlocks all kinds of daily missions, rewards, and upgrades you can’t get any other way.

 Besides completing actual dungeons, you get wyrmite just from viewing cutscenes.
 That applies to story scenes, plus the ones for specific dragons and adventurers.
 Just check out the Adventurer Stories and Dragon Stories sections of the castle menu to earn your rewards.
+Later you’ll unlock Castle Stories, which are worth even more free wyrmite.

 One extremely nice feature of Dragalia Lost is its seamless co-op.
 You should use it frequently.